awonak/UncertaintyGo/vco/README.md

-# 3 voice quantized digital vco
+# 3 Voice Quantized Digital VCO

 The script is using the [tone package](https://pkg.go.dev/tinygo.org/x/drivers/tone) to create 3 configurable digital square wave oscillators.
 Each oscillator can be quantized to a melodic scale and can set a root note for stacking chords or creating sub oscillators.